-2 Lack of information/data on municipal facility usage and energy savings opportunities.
-Through the use of utility and CEC resources, provide Cities with a comprehensive audit for all of their facilities to identify viable retrofit projects.
-Work with community leaders to obtain a commitment to pursue viable retrofit projects and identify financing/assistance 3 Lack of aligned goals from community leaders and lack of financial and human resources to pursue retrofit projects.
+2 Lack of information/data on Through the use of utility and CEC municipal facility usage and resources, provide Cities with a energy savings opportunities. comprehensive audit for all of their facilities to identify viable retrofit projects.
 Work with community leaders to obtain a commitment to pursue viable retrofit projects and identify financing/assistance sources.
+3 Lack of aligned goals from Work with community leaders to obtain a community leaders and lack of commitment to pursue viable retrofit financial and human resources to projects and identify financing/assistance pursue retrofit projects. sources.
 Obtain a resolution from individual Cities to demonstrate a commitment to energy efficiency and pave the path for retrofits.